YanjieHe/YanjieHe.github.io/_posts/2018-09-16-Landscape-Image-Clustering-Based-On-Color-Histogram.md

 <img src = "/figures/Landscape-Image-Clustering-Based-On-Color-Histogram/sample.jpg" alt = "Sample">

-In this picture, the blue color seems to be dominant.
+In this picture, the blue, yellow, green and red color seems to be dominant.
 If we plot the pixels in three-dimensional space, the distribution will look like this.

 <img src = "/figures/Landscape-Image-Clustering-Based-On-Color-Histogram/sample_color_scatter.png" alt = "Sample Color Scatter">